Events classification

 4. International Conferences

 4.1.
-CID International Conference are events endorsed by CID.
-Organizerso follow the CID Congress pattern as far as possible but they can deviate from it if necessary.
+CID International Conferences are events endorsed by CID.
+Organizers follow the CID Congress pattern as far as possible but they can deviate from it if necessary.

 4.2.
 A CID International Conference follows the pattern of a CID World Congress, with the following differences: